Contracts, Tour Agencies etc.

 (Note that since this trip in 2002, some members of the Silkroute Club have returned to China en-route to Siberia.
 See also the relevant pages of that trip for far better news about some agencies and guides.
 Stephen Stewart.
 Kashgar, China.
 2004-05-31.)

 This page will be updated as the trip progresses with our assessment of the performance of these agencies and the guides they provided.
-If you are considering a trip in China please contact us for an up to date briefing.

 Background Information: Two years ago (2000) l'Association Camping-Cars sur les Routes de la Soie et du Monde organized a similar trip to China.
 On this occasion they used the China Iron and Steel International Travel Service.
 Their experience in 2000 was generally satisfactory with a tendency to "over organize" the group.
 On that occasion the tour guides provided by "Iron and Steel" were keen to show China to the group.